abitravers1989/driftrock/README.md

 2. I really need to fix the tests so they take the mock API data so I can see if it is actually an issue with my code or the data itself.

+TWO

+Testing doubles and getting API data were both relatively new and 'unkowns' to me so tried walk arounds first

+IMPROVEMENTS

+Spent too long planning and diagraming at the start.
+Re-draw and re-planned all of these diagrams a number of times.

+Code is very messy and difficult to follow.
+Currently way too much going on, hard to see where to follow / the logic flow.

 <!--
 When I change it to include the data mocks I still get an error: